Learning Outcomes

 Principal Method

-If the invoice is in the firm’s name, the firm pays the supplier (including VAT), claims input VAT, and charges the client VAT on the disbursement when submitting the bill.
+If the invoice is in the firm’s name, the firm pays the supplier (including VAT), records input VAT in the HMRC-VAT ledger, and charges the client VAT on the disbursement when submitting the bill.
 The payment must be made from the business account.
+Ledger entries occur in two stages:

 A firm pays a surveyor’s invoice for £500 + £100 VAT.
 The invoice is in the client’s name (agency method).